University Catalog 2024-2025

 ENHS 6720 Principles of Industrial Hygiene (3)

-This course provides the student with an introduction into the field of Industrial Hygiene.
-Topics covered include an overview and historical perspective of Industrial Hygiene, anatomy and physiology of the skin and lungs, occupational diseases and inhalation toxicology, chemical agents, biohazards, ergonomics, indoor air quality, ventilation systems, lab safety, personal protective equipment, Hazard Communication and other OSHA standards.
-Examples from case studies work experience will be discussed.
-The course also allows for discussion of topics of interest to the class.
+This course is designed to introduce the field of Industrial Hygiene.
+The objective of the course is to present an overview and historical perspective of Industrial Hygiene, anatomy and physiology of the skin and lungs, occupational diseases, inhalation toxicology, chemical agents, biohazards, ergonomics, noise, thermal stress, indoor air quality, ventilation systems, laboratory safety, radiation safety, personal protective equipment, Hazard Communication and other OSHA standards and community exposures and emergency planning.

 ENHS 6910 Environmental Aspects of Disaster Management (3)